Phuire-Research/Stratimux/HigherOrderConceptualComposition.md

 - **Object-Oriented**: Inherits entire objects to access single features, creating unnecessary coupling
 - **Data Oriented Programming**: Focusing on the direct manipulation of Concept Properties via their Associated Qualities that generate Action Message that route directly to their Governing Concept.

-**Higher Order Conceptual Composition** advances Logical Programming Forward with **Full Isolated Conceptual Composition of Concepts** - the architectural completion that Stratimux v0.3.2 achieves.
+**Higher Order Conceptual Composition** advances Logical Graph Programming Forward with **Full Isolated Conceptual Composition of Concepts** - the architectural completion that Stratimux v0.3.2 achieves.

 ## Core Principles